about Zoning Permits

 What is a zoning permit?

-Zoning permits grant permission to erect, move, build onto, or structurally alter any residential or commercial structure in the City.
+Zoning permits grant permission to construct, move, build onto, or structurally alter any residential or commercial structure in the City.
 Zoning permits are generally issued with building permits.
-Refer to Development & Inspections for more information regarding Building Permits
+Refer to Development & Inspections for more information regarding Building Permits.

 However, there are some circumstances in which zoning permits are required when building permits are not.
 A building permit is not required for the following zoning permits:

 What is required for a zoning permit?

 Staff asks that applicants bring in a completed application with associated fees and a conceptual site plan for most zoning permit applications.

 - For constructions or additions, Zoning requires a site plan with addition denoted.

 - For exterior alterations within a Design Overlay District, a Certificate of Design Approval (CDA) is required.
 A CDA can be obtained from planning staff upon approval from the Design/Development Review Commission (D/DRC), if necessary.

 When the Building Official issues a Certificate of Occupancy for new constructions, the Zoning Division also issues a Certificate of Zoning Compliance.